As the song says. . .”It’s the most wonderful time of the year.”

 One of my favorite scenes from the movie is when George Baily, played by the late great Jimmy Stewart, begins to pray.

 He starts: “Dear Father in heaven, I’m not a praying man, but if you’re up there and you can hear me….

 At that moment, Stewart begins crying and then says:

 “Show me the way. . .show me the way.”

-The purpose of tonight’s teaching is not to create a review of “It’s A Wonderful Life” but we do encourage you to watch it yourself with your family or friends this Christmas.
+The purpose of tonight’s teaching is not to create a review of “It’s A Wonderful Life” but we encourage you to watch it yourself with your family or friends.

-We started looking for a hotel room but were unable to find one.
+We started looking for a hotel room and were unable to find one.
 We traveled for over 60 miles along Interstate 40 but nothing was available.

 We had the money but there was no room to be found.
 Fortunately, my fine wife Bev wasn’t about to give birth but we were not expecting what we found.